openframeworks/ofSite/_documentation/math/ofVec2f.markdown

 _description: _

-Let´s you check if they both have an alignated direction with a tolerance threshold (default = 0.0001 )
+Let's you check if they both have an alignated direction with a tolerance threshold (default = 0.0001 )

 $$code(lang=c++)
 ofVec2f v1 = ofVec2f(40, 20);